European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 ## Example Code: Hashing and Base-64 Encoding

-The following code example demonstrates how to generate email and phone hashes in JavaScript.
+The following code example demonstrates how to generate an email hash in JavaScript.

+(**GWH_AY for updated code example to exclude phone**)

 ```js
 async function hash(value) {